Pocono Raceway: Financial recovery, 1990s venue expansion

 Pocono Raceway underwent heavy renovations throughout the 1990s.
 In 1990, the venue underwent a beautification project, with the renovations including the addition of a concrete wall in the first and second turns, the planting of 500 trees and additional flowers outside the tri-oval's perimeter, and the improvement of the track's sewer system.
 In the next two years, the track added two new grandstands, adding a 5,000-seat and a 5,100-seat grandstand in 1991 and 1992, respectively.
 In 1994, Mattioli began efforts to buy out minority shareholders in the company in a last-ditch effort to amass funds for further expansion after the venue was denied from separating from the Tunkhannock Township to become its own borough.
-In an interview from the same year, he expressed hopes of expanding the track complex to include a dual hotel and convention center building, a water park, and the addition of 20,000 seats to the racetrack.
+In an interview from the same year, he expressed hopes of expanding the track complex to include a dual hotel and convention center building, a water park, and the addition of 20,000 seats.
 The following year, a $5 million, three-year improvement project was completed, which revamped the garages and added various amenities.
 In 1996, the tri-oval was fully repaved; the first complete pave of the main track since its opening.
 That same year, Mattioli denied rumors of selling the facility to racetrack owner Bruton Smith, stating in the Times Leader, "The raceway is in trust to my grandchildren, and that's written in stone."
 Seating additions of 15,000 and 17,000 seats were constructed in 1997 and 1999, respectively, with the latter expansion also including a $7 million garage area renovation.
 According to Mattioli in an interview with The Philadelphia Inquirer, from 1990 to 2000, he spent an average of $3 million annually in expanding the venue's amenities.
-Sometime during these renovations, the original 3/4 mi oval was removed from the venue's layouts.
+Sometime during these renovations, the original 0.750 mi oval was removed from the venue's layouts.